 Robert Foulis started petitioning the government to recognize him as the inventor of the steam fog whistle shortly after it went into operation on Partridge Island, but it took years of letter writing before he received the credit he deserved in 1864.
 Foulis died in poverty two years later.
-A plaque recognizing his achievement was placed on Partridge Island in 1925.
+A plaque recognizing his achievement was later placed on Partridge Island.

 It took some time to fine-tune the fog whistle installation, but this was finally achieved in 1861 as noted in the Journal of the House of Assembly.
 “After several trials in the management of this instrument to determine the most effective signal, combined with the greatest economy of steam, it has been found that a continued alarm of 10 seconds per minute, during foggy or thick weather, is in both respects the most satisfactory, and has been finally adopted.”
 From 1862 to 1865, the fog whistle averaged 888 hours and 47 minutes of operation each year.